hasura/graphql-engine/v3/rfcs/aggregations.md

 a scalar `AggregationExpression` for scalar-typed fields).

 One can also enable or disable the `count`/`countDistinct` special-cased aggregations.
-However, the `countDistinct` function can only be used if the the `AggregateExpression` is not used on a Model, because you can't "distinctly" count rows in a collection (eg. `COUNT(*)` and `COUNT(DISTINCT *)` is the same).
+However, the `countDistinct` function can only be used if the `AggregateExpression` is not used on a Model, because you can't "distinctly" count rows in a collection (eg. `COUNT(*)` and `COUNT(DISTINCT *)` is the same).
 Whether or not distinct counts are possible will be need to be exposed in